3mdeb/news-and-ideas/README.md

 The image did not change its URL, it was only replaced with the optimized version of it.
 Now, you can use it in your article.

->In case you don't have access to uploading images in Wordpress, contact Michał Ścibisz.
+>In case you don't have access to uploading images in Wordpress, contact Wordpress Administrator.
 >Remember to ALWAYS optimize all your images!
 It impacts the score heavily.

 ---